 A: The Savannah Municipal Court has jurisdiction over misdemeanor crimes, traffic infractions, local ordinance violations, and probation violations.
 The most common offenses tried in the Municipal Court are DUI, possession of marijuana, theft under $500, and driving without a valid license.

 The Savannah Municipal Court does not have jurisdiction to try felony cases.
-Felony cases can sometimes be initiated in the Municipal Court but are later transferred to a higher court.
+Felony charges can sometimes be initiated in the Municipal Court but are later transferred to a higher court.
+Our attorneys handle drug charges, DUI cases, and other criminal law matters in Savannah, GA.

 A: The Savannah Municipal Court is located at 133 Montgomery Street, Savannah, GA 31401.
 Public parking is available in the vicinity of the Municipal Court.
 The court is open on weekdays and usually follows regular business hours.
 It is important that you arrive early and verify your court date, time, and courtroom number on your citation or court notice.
 If you miss your court date, you could face bench warrants and extra fees.